Research

 Research Overview

-I received my PhD in Information Studies from the Drexel University College of Computing & Informatics, where I now serve as Assistant Teaching Professor.
+I received my PhD in Information Studies from the Drexel University College of Computing & Informatics, where I now serve as Associate Teaching Professor.

 Coming from the information field, my research is rooted in understanding people's experiences with information and technology, and exploring what this means for the ethical development of future sociotechnical systems.
 In this sense, I consider my work to be UX research at the fuzzy front-end of the design process, where the goal is deep exploration of human contexts.
 I am inspired by the vision of humanity-centered design.